-Regulations The Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (SI 2008/410). reinsurance contract An insurance contract issued by one insurer (the reinsurer) to compensate another insurer (the cedant) for losses on one or more contracts issued by the cedant. related party A related party is a person or entity that is related to the entity that is preparing its financial statements (the reporting entity). (a) A person or a close member of that person's family is related to a reporting entity if that person: (i) has control or joint control over the reporting entity; (ii) has significant influence over the reporting entity; or (iii) is a member of the key management personnel of the reporting entity or of a parent of the reporting entity. (b) An entity is related to a reporting entity if any of the following conditions apply: (i) the entity and the reporting entity are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). (ii) one entity is an associate or joint venture of the other entity (or of a member of a group of which the other entity is a member). (iii) both entities are joint ventures of the same third entity. (iv) one entity is a joint venture of a third entity and the other entity is an associate of the third entity. (v) the entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
-If the reporting entity is itself such a plan, the sponsoring employers are also related to the reporting entity. (vi) the entity is controlled or jointly controlled by a person identified in (a). (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). related party transaction A transfer of resources, services or obligations between a reporting entity and a related party , regardless of whether a price is charged. relevance The quality of information that allows it to influence the economic decisions of users by helping them evaluate past, present or future events or confirming, or correcting, their past evaluations. reliability The quality of information that makes it free from material error and bias and represents faithfully that which it either purports to represent or could reasonably be expected to represent. reporting date The end of the latest period covered by financial statements or by an interim financial report.
+reinsurance contract An insurance contract issued by one insurer (the reinsurer) to compensate another insurer (the cedant) for losses on one or more contracts issued by the cedant. related party A related party is a person or entity that is related to the entity that is preparing its financial statements (the reporting entity). (a) A person or a close member of that person's family is related to a reporting entity if that person: (i) has control or joint control over the reporting entity; (ii) has significant influence over the reporting entity; or (iii) is a member of the key management personnel of the reporting entity or of a parent of the reporting entity. (b) An entity is related to a reporting entity if any of the following conditions apply: the entity and the reporting entity are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). (ii) one entity is an associate or joint venture of the other entity (or of a member of a group of which the other entity is a member). (iii) both entities are joint ventures of the same third entity. (iv) one entity is a joint venture of a third entity and the other entity is an associate of the third entity. (v) the entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
+If the reporting entity is itself such a plan, the sponsoring employers are also related to the reporting entity. (vi) the entity is controlled or jointly controlled by a person identified in (a). (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). (viii) the entity, or any member of a group of which it is a part, provides key management personnel services to the reporting entity or to the parent of the reporting entity. related party transaction A transfer of resources, services or obligations between a reporting entity and a related party , regardless of whether a price is charged. relevance The quality of information that allows it to influence the economic decisions of users by helping them evaluate past, present or future events or confirming, or correcting, their past evaluations. reliability The quality of information that makes it free from material error and bias and represents faithfully that which it either purports to represent or could reasonably be expected to represent. reporting date The end of the latest period covered by financial statements or by an interim financial report .